 And the toothpick paintings come from my meticulous artistic style and my apparent love of sitting hunched over my art desk for hours at a time.
 Working in miniature has always fascinated me and while some of them aren’t quite miniature, the process of careful detail is the same.

-Lately, I stick close to home in Wimberley, Texas, where I share a cozy cabin with two dogs, two cats, chickens, turkeys, and a pig.
-(The last three stay outside, except on nice days when the chickens wander indoors through my open screen door.)
+Wimberley, Texas, is where I call home and where I share a cozy cabin with two dogs, two cats, chickens, and a pig.
+(The last two stay outside, except on nice days when the chickens wander indoors through my open screen door.)

 If you have any questions about anything, don’t hesitate to holler.
-I love communication!
-Everything on my site is for sale; look beneath each piece for PayPal’s handy Buy It Now button.
-And please leave me messages, either in the comments or via one of my social networking sites (located below).
+And please leave me messages, either in the comments or via Facebook.